Jane Fonda: Early life and education

-Jane Seymour Fonda was born via caesarean section on December 21, 1937, at Doctors Hospital in Yorkville, Manhattan in New York City.
+Jane Seymour Fonda was born via caesarean section on December 21, 1937, at Doctors Hospital in Yorkville, Manhattan, in New York City.
 Her parents were Canadian-born socialite Frances Ford Seymour and American actor Henry Fonda.
 According to her father, the surname Fonda came from an Italian ancestor who immigrated to the Netherlands in the 1500s.
-There, he intermarried; the resultant family began to use Dutch given names, with Jane's first Fonda ancestor reaching New York in 1650.
+Henry Fonda's patriline originates with an ancestor from Genoa, Italy, who migrated to the Netherlands in the 15th century.
+There, the ancestor intermarried; the resultant family began to use Dutch given names, with Jane's first Fonda ancestor reaching New York in 1650.
 Fonda also has English, French, and Scottish ancestry.
 She was named for the third wife of Henry VIII, Jane Seymour, to whom she is distantly related on her mother's side, and because of whom, until she was in fourth grade, Fonda said she was called "Lady" (as in Lady Jane).
 Her brother, Peter Fonda, was also an actor, and her maternal half-sister is Frances de Villers Brokaw (also known as "Pan"), whose daughter is Pilar Corrias, the owner of the Pilar Corrias Gallery in London.